 Oded holds an M.Phil in International Relations from the Central European University (CEU) in Budapest, and an M.A. and a B.A. in Middle Eastern Studies, both from Ben-Gurion University of the Negev.

-Dr. Moran Yarchi
+Prof. Moran Yarchi

 Senior Fellow, Academic Program

 Prof. Moran Yarchi Ph.D. is a Senior Lecturer at the Sammy Ofer School of Communications, the Head of the Public Diplomacy program a Senior fellow at the Abba Eban Institute for Diplomacy, and a Senior Researcher at the Institute for Counter-Terrorism (ICT) at the Interdisciplinary Center at Reichman University, Israel.